cristianeams/hello-world/readme.txt

-Hello, worldJuca is the most beautiful creature on Earth.
+Juca is the most beautiful creature in the world.
+He is snoring like a little angel.
+He is so precious it hurts!